bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 So in that case, the sender's key, in your proposal, the sender's key is actually just the Bitcoin key, the one you're using to send money from.
 In this earlier proposal by Peter Todd, there's sort of a special key that's not the same key as the one that you used to spend money from, right?
-And that's included in an OP_RETURN, a bit of extra data in the transaction.
+And that's included in an `OP_RETURN´, a bit of extra data in the transaction.

 Ruben: 00:22:10

-And so when you do that, obviously you add more overhead because now you have an OP_RETURN.
+And so when you do that, obviously you add more overhead because now you have an `OP_RETURN´.
-And the upside from the recipient side, well, it's sort of a half upside because one of the upsides is you still have to scan every transaction, but now you only have to scan every transaction with an OP_RETURN attached to it.
+And the upside from the recipient side, well, it's sort of a half upside because one of the upsides is you still have to scan every transaction, but now you only have to scan every transaction with an `OP_RETURN´ attached to it.

 Sjors: 00:22:30

-And you only have to look at that OP_RETURN.
+And you only have to look at that `OP_RETURN´.

 Ruben: 00:22:31